Koukyosyumei/AIJack/README.md

 - Soteria

-Soteria prevents information leakage from the gradients by adding noise to the gradients.
-You can apply Soteria to any clients with `attach` method of `SoteriaManager`.

 ```Python
 # Sun, Jingwei, et al. "Soteria: Provable defense against privacy leakage in federated learning from representation perspective."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2021.
 from aijack.collaborative import FedAvgClient